 Customers and other external parties trust Cisco with their vital technology, assets and/or infrastructure – which may sometimes include access to their employees' and customers' sensitive information.
 We must work to protect all of it.

 The world is moving toward the “Internet of Everything” era.
 As phone and computer systems evolve into new types of collaboration and cloud computing, the data protection risks are also evolving.
-Our company is a trusted business partner and all Cisco employees should be extremely cautious when handling any type of customer information.
+Our company is a trusted business partner and all Cisco employees should be appropriately cautious when handling any type of customer data.

 Refer to Cisco's Data Protection Policy for details about your responsibilities in handling Cisco's and others' information.